Integer versions of Yang-Mills theory: Representation theory and effective field theory

 In order to go beyond the standard model and incorporate the triplet symmetries, it is necessary and sufficient to extend from $U(1)$ to $SU(2)$ acting on $\rep2b$.
 This now provides a quaternionic structure on $\rep2b$, which then transfers to a quaternionic structure on $\rep4b$ and $\rep6$, with which we can construct the required larger gauge groups $Sp(2)$ and $Sp(3)$.
 By extending the gauge group $U(1)_Y\times SU(2)_L\times SU(3)_c$ of the standard model to $Sp(1)\times Sp(2)\times Sp(3)$ we extend QED and the weak and strong forces to include all three generations.
 Of course, this is not in any sense a Grand Unified Theory, it is merely a suggestion for how the gauge groups of such a theory might be derived from a few basic physical principles.
 Building the theory itself is a much more difficult undertaking.

-\section{Effective field theories}
+\subsection{Effective field theories}

 If 't Hooft \cite{tHooft17} is right, and a discrete model along the lines I have sketched is the fundamental design of the universe at the Planck scale, then at larger scales much of the discrete structure appears to us to be continuous, and the continuous gauge groups form the basis for the effective field theories that are used in practice.
 The simplest way to derive the effective field theories from the discrete model would seem to be to use $\rep4b$ for the Dirac spinor, acted on by $Spin(1,3)=SL(2,\CC)$ contained in the quaternionic part of the Dirac algebra, generated by $\gamma_\mu$, for $\mu=0,1,2,3$.
-This provides a reasonably clean copy of QED, but without the necessary mass and charge parameters.

 The standard model then converts $Spin(1,3)$ acting on $\rep4b$ to $Spin(4)$ acting on $\rep2a+\rep2b$ by the expedient of multiplying the `time' coordinate by $i$, thereby replacing $\gamma_0$ by $\gamma_5$, and splitting the spinor into two chiral pieces.
 At the same time, the triplet symmetries of the finite group are destroyed, so that flavour and colour symmetries have to be incorporated `by hand'.
 The physical nature of this chirality comes from the natural map from $Spin(4)$ acting on $\rep2a+\rep2b$ onto $SO(4)$ acting on $\rep2a\otimes\rep2b=\rep4a$.
 Finally, we convert back to $SO(3,1)$ by converting again between real and imaginary time.